adbenoit-9/42_rainfall/README.md

-# 42_rainfall
+# RAINFALL
-42 - an introduction to the exploitation of (elf-like) binary.
+*This project is an introduction to the exploitation of (elf-like) binary*

+## About
+Rainfall is an iso challenge slightly more complex than Snow Crash.
+You will have to dive deep into reverse engineering, learn to reconstruct a code, and understand it to detect faults.